davidabadi/cheapskate/README.txt

 INSTALLATION & RUNNING

 Open the "CheapskateApp" file in Android Studios.
 Once selected, test the app in the emulator.
+HOWEVER, in order for the location services to work properly, you MUST use an external device (such as an android phone).
+Just connect the phone to your computer and run the configuration.

 CONFIGURATION